davatorium/rofi/doc/rofi.1.markdown

 Pops up a message dialog (used internally for showing errors) with *message*.
 Message can be multi-line.

+Passing `-e -` reads (blocking) from standard in and displays this.

 ### File browser settings

 File browser behavior can be controlled via the following options: